Technigo/project-react-portfolio/README.md

 # React Portfolio
-Rebuild portfolio in React

-## The problem
-Tech: React, jsx, styled components, created my own JSON to fetch project data
+Rebuilt my portfolio in React and created my own JSON to fetch project data

-Met Requirements:

-✓ The app is built with React and Styled Components
+Tech: React, jsx, styled components,

+Tech focus:

+- What role color, typography and overall hierarchy play in web design

+- How to use Styled Components as a CSS framework

-✓ The app has reusable components and reusable styled components
+- The app has reusable components and reusable styled components

-✓ The app look close to the given design
+- Follow a desing spec for overall layout

-✓ The app fetches data in JSON format
+- Fetch data in JSON format

-If I had more time / What I will continue adding:

-+ Make it responsive
-+ Solve overlay issues for project images
-+ Replace styling placeholders with wanted properties
-+ Iterate on styling across project
-+ Snap a new and updated profile picture
-+ Create custom domain for portfolio

 ## View it live
 https://verdant-cuchufli-314c83.netlify.app/